qaiserfatmi/TUSCAN/README.md

 # TUSCAN
-This repo make uses the TUSCAN from Bauer Lab and more details can be found at https://github.com/BauerLab/TUSCAN
+This repository utilizes TUSCAN from the Bauer Lab.
+For more details, visit TUSCAN on GitHub (https://github.com/BauerLab/TUSCAN)